git-ZiMM/RRC--Enhanced-Power-Storage/README.md

 If you installed on a pre-existing world, you must create Container/Battery/Solarpanel or Wind Turbine and replace the old ones._

-*** If you have any issues and I haven't responded in comment section, I won't lie I'm horrible about checking comments, and may be easier to DM me on Discord usr_zimm or check [FAQ](https://github.com/git-ZiMM/RRC--Enhanced-Power-Storage#readme)

-**** With added weight to Containers, I added an Adjustable Thrust Multiplier Script to help with Ship weight if storage is full.
-Thank You Meridius_IX / Lucas!!!
-PLEASE CREDIT THE ORIGINAL AUTHOR FOR [THIS](https://steamcommunity.com/sharedfiles/filedetails/?id=1660726401)

 *** ALL PARTS COST 1 PCU ***